KennySitu/Team_Two_But_-1_In_Standings/README.md

 # Visualization
 **Pairplot**<br>
 **Heat map**<br>
 According to the method of exploratory data analysis, we first do the pairplot to show the relevance between each item at the very beginning.
-This data does not show relavance for the shown items.
+This data tells us there is no relavance for the shown items.
 ![alt text](https://github.com/KennySitu/Team_Two_But_-1_In_Standings/blob/master/Visualization/figure/PairPlot.png)
 <br>
 Then we do the heat maps.